MatthewCallis/spc.js/README.md

 ## TODO

-* Clean up any memory leaks the come up.
+* Clean up any memory leaks that come up.